cloud-native-toolkit/iascable/README.md

 ### Bill of Material schema

 The Bill Of Material (BOM) yaml has been modeled after a Kubernetes Custom Resource Definition.
-A BOM can be provided as input to the CLI and will also be generated when using the CLI interactively.
+A BOM is provided as input to the CLI, either a custom .
+By default, the module entries for the Bill of Material are pulled from the Cloud Native Toolkit module catalog - https://modules.cloudnativetoolkit.dev/

+In addition to identifying the modules, values can be provided for the variables and dependencies to configure those modules.
+The variable names match up with the variable names in the module.
+The dependency `name`/`id` should match the `id` of the dependency in the module metadata.
+The `ref` value should match the `name` or `alias` of one of the other modules in the BOM.

 #### Example Bill of Material